TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 If Python is applicable, you can install `PerQueue`, which uses the Python package `myqueue`.
 Together, they build the interface to the job scheduling system.

 Below are detailed installation steps for a full setup of `FLOW-OTTER`.
 Steps 1-3 are mandatory for every `FLOW-OTTER` setup.
 The installation steps afterward are optional, depending on how `FLOW-OTTER` is used.
+All installation steps (except for some of the external software) should not run longer than a few seconds or minutes.

 ## 1. Clone the repository into your desired directory: